Learning to Reason Efficiently with Discounted Reinforcement Learning: Introduction

-We model verifier based reasoning as a finite horizon Markov decision process (MDP) \citep{puterman2014markov} with deterministic transitions and a binary terminal reward.
+We model verifier based reasoning as a finite horizon Markov decision process (MDP) \citep{puterman2014markov} with a binary terminal reward, which can be viewed as a finite-horizon stochastic shortest path instance where the goal is terminal correctness and the path cost is reasoning length.
 We then train with a discount factor $\gamma<1$.
-This design is motivated by Blackwell optimality \citep{blackwell,puterman2014markov,grand2023reducing}: near $\gamma=1$, discounting should preserve accuracy while preferring shorter successful trajectories.
+This design is motivated by Blackwell optimality \citep{blackwell,puterman2014markov,grand2023reducing}: near $\gamma=1$, discounting should preserve accuracy (goal reachability) while preferring shorter successful trajectories.
 In practice, we only apply discounting to the environment (correctness) reward.
 The amount of discounting depends only on reasoning length, leaving intrinsic formatting/shaping rewards undiscounted.
-Practically, we discount only reasoning tokens, regularize with a KL penalty to a moving reference policy \citep{peters2010relative}, and ensure token budgets across methods are comparable for fair comparisons.
-Our contributions can be summarized as follows: \begin{itemize} \item Within any fixed (possibly restricted) policy class $\Pi$, we show that Blackwell optimal policies (optimal for all $\gamma$ sufficiently close to $1$) \emph{simultaneously} maximize undiscounted success and, among accuracy maximizers, minimize expected trajectory length.
+Practically, we discount only reasoning tokens, regularize with a KL penalty to a moving reference policy \citep{peters2010relative} and ensure token budgets across methods are comparable for fair comparisons.
+Our contributions can be summarized as follows: \begin{itemize} \item Within any fixed (possibly restricted) policy class $\Pi$, we show that Blackwell optimal policies (optimal for all $\gamma$ sufficiently close to $1$) \emph{simultaneously} maximize undiscounted success (probability of reaching the correct terminal goal) and, among accuracy maximizers, minimize expected trajectory length (a stochastic shortest path criterion).
 Thus, up to a regime determined by the class, there is no tradeoff between accuracy and path length.
 Our result calls into question the claim that there is a tradeoff between accuracy and response length and establishes that one can shorten response length up to an instance dependent quantity as hypothesized by \cite{lee2025well} \item For finite $\Pi$, a Blackwell factor $\gammabw<1$ exists such that $\gamma$ optimal policies are constant for all $\gamma\in(\gammabw,1)$ and equal the Blackwell optimal set.
 We bound how close to $1$ the discount must be to maintain accuracy while shortening average response length.
-This clarifies how to choose $\gamma$ when the deployment class is restricted. \item Using group relative policy optimization (GRPO) \citep{shao2024deepseekmath} with the discounted objective, we substantially reduce mean response length on GSM8K, MATH, and additional math benchmarks while matching the undiscounted pass@1 baseline, in line with the shortest path prediction at fixed success probability. \end{itemize}
+This clarifies how to choose $\gamma$ when the deployment class is restricted. \item Using group relative policy optimization (GRPO) \citep{shao2024deepseekmath} with the discounted objective, we substantially reduce mean response length on GSM8K, MATH and additional math benchmarks while matching the undiscounted pass@1 baseline, in line with the shortest path prediction at fixed success probability. \end{itemize}